-That the response to the consultation as contained in Appendix A attached to the Report of the Director of Regeneration and Communities be agreed.
+- 1.2.1 That the Cabinet Member notes the comments of the Head of Housing & Community Safety and agrees the response to the consultation as contained in Appendix A attached to this report.

-Reasons for Decision
+- 1.3 Reasons for Recommendation

-The coalition government released, at the end of November 2010, the 'Local decisions: a fairer future for social housing' consultation document, which set an 8 week consultation period ending on 17th January 2011.
+- 1.3.1 The coalition government released at the end of November 2010 the 'Local decisions: a fairer future for social housing' consultation document, which set an 8 week consultation period ending on 17th January 2011.

-The document considers that the previous government has left a system that is 'broken, centrally controlled and in need of urgent reform'.
-The intention of the document is to review 'the way social housing is provided, at the way people access social housing and the terms on which it is granted'.
+- 1.3.2 The document considers that the previous government has left a system that is 'broken, centrally controlled and in need of urgent reform'.
+The intention of the document is review 'the way social housing is provided, at the way people access social housing and the terms on which it is granted'.
 The document covers 8 key themes:

 - Tenure

 - Empty Homes

 - Social housing allocations

 - Mobility within social housing

 - Homelessness

 - Overcrowding

 - Reform of social housing regulation

 - Council housing finance (relating to existing council housing stock)

-Flexibility and identifying local solutions are words used frequently in the document.
+- 1.3.3 Flexibility and identifying local solutions are words used frequently in the document.
 Some alterations will be made through the authority derived from the wording of existing legislation but those changes requiring statutory amendments will be delivered through the Localism Bill.